 This will also help to naturally create a healthy company culture, which is vital to have engaged employees.
 They should be happy with the people they’re working with so that collaboration and communication are free and easy.

-Not to mention the benefits of onboarding a new hire with a healthy culture.
+One of the best places to start enforcing this healthy company culture is during new hire onboarding.
 If you need further help crafting a welcoming company culture, try introducing some team building activities to get everyone working together towards a common goal.

 Employee engagement might sound corny and buzzword-y but assessing it is a vital part of any functioning team that wants to have a good long-term relationship with their employees.